przybylski/cursor-harpoon/README.md

 ## Features

-VSCode Harpoon is a file navigation tool, which lets you mark editors and jump to your marked editors.
+Cursor Harpoon is a file navigation tool, which lets you mark editors and jump to your marked editors.

 When adding your first editor, it will be set as `editor 1`, the next `editor 2` and so on.